Selminha/testlatte/README.md

-# testcafe-runner README
+# testlatte README

-This is the README for your extension "testcafe-runner".
+This is the README for your extension "testlatte".
 After writing up a brief description, we recommend including the following sections.

 ## Features